SJ23 Tech Tip C04, (Updated 2024-04-12) Bob Schimmel

 Forward Cabin Layout, Panache.

-INDEX - Cushions, Backrests, Speakers & Pole Storage.
+INDEX - Box Cushions, Backrests, Speakers & Pole Storage.

-Cushions - In 2000 I replaced Panache's aging settee cushions with 3" thick medium density urethane foam.
-This left enough ceiling height for a 5'10" tall person to sit comfortably with adequate support for sleeping without bottoming out (170 lbs).
+Box Cushions for the Cabin (2000) - I replaced Panache's aging factory settee cushions with 3" thick medium density urethane foam.
+The support the new cushions provide leaves enough ceiling height for a 5'10" tall person to sit against the bulkhead and with adequate support for sleeping without bottoming out (170 lbs).
 See Tech Tip C08 for dimensions.
-All covers were replaced at the same time.
+All foam and covers were replaced at the same time.

 • Urethane foam is more expensive but outlasts and outperforms the cheaper stuff.

 • Memory foam is even more expensive and is the ultimate for sleep comfort.
 As your body heats up the foam, it relaxes and you sink into it as it forms to your body, cradling you with uniform support and comfort.
 It holds this shape till you move which is why it is called memory foam.
 Great to keep you from rolling off when the hull rocks.
-However, the absolute best to prevent you from rolling is a bean bag mattress in a bed box.
-There isn't enough room on an SJ233 for one of these.
+However, the absolute best mattress to keep you in place is a bean bag mattress in a bed box.
+Unfortunately there isn't enough room on an SJ233 for one of these.

 • Closed celled foam is warmer than open celled foam.